 - 1 egg white

 - Preheat oven to 400 F.

 - Divide pie crust in two equal balls.

-- Roll out second ball and cut into 8 strips, long enough to reach both sides of pie plate.
+- Roll out the second ball and cut into 8 strips, long enough to reach both sides of pie plate.

 - Refrigerate crusts until ready to use.